How it works · 9 min read

-Digital signage without an Android player, on any TV
+Digital signage player Android box?
+Run signage on any TV instead

-Run digital signage without an Android player: ChannelOS plays in the TV's own browser — webOS, Fire TV, a Chromebox or a laptop — with AI-drafted, schedule-driven screens and no APK to sideload.
+You don't need a digital signage player Android box: ChannelOS runs in the TV's own browser — webOS, Fire TV, a Chromebox or a laptop — with AI-drafted, schedule-driven screens.

 S By The ChannelOS team